neha-julka/serverless-test-samples/typescript-test-samples/apigw-lambda-sqs-sns-datadog/README.md

 ![](./images/synthetics_test_menu_item.png)

 2. Select `New Test` in the upper right corner.
 Choose `API Test`

 ![](./images/new_synthetic_test.png)

 3. Let's give our test a name, `Test API Gateway -> Lambda -> SNS -> SQS -> Lambda service`
 4. Now we can add our URL, and a POST request Body.

 ![](./images/synthetic_test.png)

 5. Finally we can `test` our endpoint!

 ![](./images/successful_synthetic_test.png)

 6. Let's schedule this test to run once per day, from N. Virginia (us-east-1).
 We can assert on the response code, body, and more!

 ![](./images/synthetics_assertion.png)

 ## Monitoring
-In addition to active tracing and synthetics testing, we can create a monitor which can alert us if the service throws any errors.
+In addition to active tracing and Synthetic Testing, we can create a monitor which can alert us if the service throws any errors.

 1. Select `Monitors -> New Monitor` from the left nav.